🇲🇦Morocco

 Signature recipes for this country

-The crown of Moroccan festive cuisine: lamb shoulder slow-braised with cinnamon and saffron, balanced by sticky prunes and toasted almonds.
+A pillar of Moroccan festive cuisine: lamb shoulder slow-braised with saffron and cardamom, balanced by sticky honey-glazed prunes.
 A wedding-table classic from Fez to Marrakech.

 Moroccan mechoui

-The desert pit-roast of the Maghreb, adapted to a home oven: lamb shoulder slow-roasted four hours under a butter-cumin-paprika rub until the flesh shreds at a touch.
+The desert pit-roast of the Maghreb, adapted to a home oven: lamb shoulder slow-roasted four hours under a saffron-thyme butter rub until the flesh shreds at a touch.
 Bedouin festive cuisine.

 Confit lamb shanks